BawdyAnarchist/quBSD/Future_Development.md

 	- There needs to be a template for parameters, and a template for zusr
 	- You can in install a brand new rootjail via tar base.txz, and this should be an opt coz of the little qubSD required adjustments

-qb_ssh [[actually it's likely I dont need this now that I'm gonna go to fat32 zfs volumes for new VMs)
-	- Probably can remove the FreeBSD parts of it.
-Maybe the Net/Open ones as well

 qb-pci
 	- summary of PCI devices relevant to user
 	- USB, NIC, maybe others
 	- Show what was is currently passthrough'd

-qb-ephm - Clone from zroot too.
-Tricky, because of "reclone_zroot" operation in exec.prepare

 qb-update - Update rootjails, create snapshots